-Article 35(1) of the GDPR states that a DPIA is necessary where the proposed processing of personal data is likely to result in a high risk to the rights and freedoms of natural persons (in particular, using new technologies, by virtue of their nature, their scope, their circumstances, and their purposes).
+Article 35(1) of the GDPR states that a DPIA is necessary if the planned processing of personal data is likely to result in a high risk to the rights and freedoms of natural persons.
+To assess the risk of data processing, a group of experts has compiled a list of 9 criteria that increase the risk.

-Our team of data protection experts has prepared a detailed guide on conducting a DSFA.
+Our team of data protection experts has prepared a detailed guide on conducting a DPIA.
 From identifying data processing activities to documenting and reviewing your process, we'll walk you through it step-by-step.

 The DPIA begins by identifying any processing activities that could pose a high risk to the rights and freedoms of individuals.